 Think about systems for recording impact from the start of your project.
 Create a structured, systematic measurement for tracking impact as part of your plan.
 Keep an evidence log throughout project cycle.
 Keep records.

 Make tracking part of daily life.
 Use Google Scholar and Altmetrics: take screenshots.
 Who has used your work?
 Has it been cited in policy documents?
 Engage with everyone within your project: have conversations.

 Funders: what’s in it for them?

 Impact matters to funders.
 It’s about beneficial outcomes.
 Put impact in terms the funder can go back to the public with: enable positive messages.
 Funders want to show the public their spending is worthwhile, they are accountable.

 Report on impact, shout about impact, tell your marketing team about impact!
 Get your research out there.
 Maximise proposed engagement and impact activity.
 Capture your impact in a compelling way.
 Humanise impact and talk about people not just numbers.

-*ADRC-W is part of a wider health informatics group at Swansea University which comprises ADRC-W, the Farr Institute at CIPHER, and NCPHWR.
+*ADRC-W is part of a wider Health Informatics Group at Swansea University Medical School.

 Written by Cat Wilkins from ADRC-Wales and published on the ADRN blog under Creative Commons license CC BY-NC-SA 4.0.
 Images used with permission.